-Lifts of hazardous materials, for example poisons, corrosives, and highly volatile substances are complex lifts.

-Materials such as oxygen, acetylene, propane or gasoline in bottles, cans or tanks that are properly secured in racks designed for lifting by a crane are excluded.
+Lifts of hazardous materials, for example poisons, corrosives, and highly volatile substances are critical lifts.
+This does not include palletized unit loads of ordnance nor materials such as oxygen, acetylene, propane, diesel fuel, or gasoline in cans or tanks that are properly secured in racks or stands designed for lifting and transporting by crane.